jeffpar/pcjs.v1/disks/pcx86/dos/compaq/3.31/README.md

     Supplemental Software Guide, or by booting this diskette, typing
     HELP at the A> prompt, and then pressing the ENTER key.

-So, despite the evidence that this particular disk was not part of a COMPAQ MS-DOS 3.31 release, we're keeping it here until an earlier version of the "USER PROGRAMS" diskette is located, since COMPAQ does state that this disk "supersedes earlier versions", and since the `FASTART` program on Disk 1 expects a "USER PROGRAMS" disk.
+So despite the evidence that this particular disk was part of a later COMPAQ MS-DOS release, it will remain part of this distribution for now, since COMPAQ states that this disk "supersedes earlier versions", and since the `FASTART` program on Disk 1 expects a "USER PROGRAMS" disk.
+If/when an earlier revision is located, it will be added here.

 Disk 5, the COMPAQ "USER DIAGNOSTICS, SETUP AND INSPECT" diskette, which contains SETUP v6.08, TEST v6.12, and INSPECT v1.02, has files dated June 1989.

-A separate 360Kb disk image ("SETUP 5.05") from the PCjs Archives has been included here as well, because it contains hidden MS-DOS 3.31 files dated September 1987 that display a slightly different boot message:
+A separate 360Kb disk image, [SETUP 5.05](#directory-of-compaq-ms-dos-331-setup-505), from the PCjs Archives has been included here as well, because it contains hidden MS-DOS 3.31 files dated September 1987 that display a slightly different (older) boot message:

     The COMPAQ Personal Computer MS-DOS
     Version 3.31